Grab Deal : Flat 20% off on live classes + 2 free self-paced courses! - SCHEDULE CALL

 Nobody knows more than you have to add to your skill concerning your experience, so it's the most vital part you should play upon.
 Your resume and your presentation should speak volumes about your experience.
 You can get in touch with our experts for resume feedback.

-They will ask you questions about how you deal with certain situations, how you cope under stress, how you deal with failure, change, and uncertainty.
+They will ask you questions about how you deal with certain situations, how you cope under stress, and how you deal with failure, change, and uncertainty.
 These questions are designed to probe how you deal with the ever-changing situation

+What coding language are you most comfortable with?
 The technical interview agenda is to assess candidates for specialist positions in IT and engineering.
 The questions are specific to the job role so that you can be accessed based on your skill sets relevant to the role.
 Brainteaser questions, numerical reasoning problems, or logic tests are often conducted.
 Some sample questions:- like tell me about issues you have in the job and how you overcome them?
 What kind of development tools have you worked upon?

 You may answer any of these questions in our comment box below and we will guide you through.